 Any cuisine that can plate up fiery curries, saucy noodle dishes and zesty salads has our immediate vote, so you can only imagine how much we love Thai cuisine.
 Give it to us takeaway, or sit us down for a dine-in experience – either way we’re always ready to take on some Thai.
 Brisbane is flush with incredible Thai eateries, from flash restaurants to hole-in-the-wall neighbourhood joints.
 Everyone has their preferred spot, but we’ve endeavoured to collate as many as we can into a list of what we hear is the best.
 If you’re reading this on an empty stomach, be prepared to pick up an unshakable craving for Thai right about now …

-Mons Ban Sabai, Camp Hill: This suburban Thai destination has been heavily acclaimed for its sharp fusion of traditional and modern Thai influences.
-The dine-in menu offers plenty to choose from, including popcorn chicken dusted in larb spices, slow-cooked beef cheek massaman curry, tom yum soup, cashew-nut stir-fry and grilled eggplant salads.
+Mons Thai, Camp Hill: This suburban Thai destination has been highly acclaimed for its sharp fusion of traditional and modern Thai influences.
+The dine-in menu offers plenty to choose from, including a rich penang curry with king prawns, pad prik khing with soft-shell crab and crispy fried market fish stir-fried with pineapple, capsicum & onion.

-Phat Elephant, Brisbane City: Perched above Post Office Square, Phat Elephant adds a splash of authentic Thai to The City’s culinary melting pot.
+Phat Elephant, Brisbane City: Located in Post Office Square, Phat Elephant adds a splash of authentic Thai to Brisbane’s culinary melting pot.
 Loosen your belt buckles because this menu has got some serious eats to try.
 Tangy Thai papaya salads make for a great start, followed by mains such as red duck curry with pineapple and lychee, crispy soft-shell crab, drunken noodle chicken and crispy king prawns.

 Siam Samrarn, West End: This favourite has been cooking since 2008, with lavish hand-carved furnishings, a waterfall feature and Thai gazebo aesthetic setting a sophisticated scene.
-The food is just as good, with Moreton Bay bug curries, roasted duck red curry, chicken and pumpkin panang and steamed squid with chilli and lemon just some must-try specialties.
+The food is just as good – Moreton Bay bug curries, roasted duck red curry, chicken-and-pumpkin panang and steamed squid with chilli and lemon are just some must-try specialties.

 My Thai Restaurant, Auchenflower: Since 1993, My Thai Restaurant’s owner Busara has been feeding locals a heralded selection of exuberant dishes, combining all of Thai cuisine’s signature flavours.
 Must-try items include the fluffy fish cakes, the rich gaeng kari (yellow curry), garlic chicken, lamb with sweet basil and the warm lemongrass salad with tiger prawns.